xsf/xmpp.org/content/blog/newsletter/2025-02-05-newsletter.md

 {{< figure src="/images/newsletter/2025-02-05/summit_27.jpg" caption="Welcome to the 27th XMPP Summit!" >}}

-You can find a summary of the main topics discussed over the course of Summit [here](/2025/02/summit-27-summary/)
+You can find a summary of the main topics discussed over the course of the Summit [here](/2025/02/xmpp-summit-27-report/).

 ### XSF Fiscal Hosting Projects